 Prisoners, Passengers, Protestors and Participants

-How many training courses have you delivered where people have been determined to sabotage the event?
-Very few if any!
-There are 4 types of attendees, Participants attend training events with enthusiasm and curiosity they represent the majority.
+There are 4 types of attendees.
+Participants attend training events with enthusiasm and curiosity they represent the majority.
 Prisoners have been sent on the course, the luxury of choice has been removed for them your challenge is to convince them that their time will be well spent.
 Passengers come along for the ride; they scan the delegate list for like minded people, and are there to observe the proceedings.
 Protestors are extremely rare and provide a constant source of irritation for the majority.

 You have the support you need!